TrucGiang204/AST_AUDIO/README.md

 ## Requirements

-Our code is based on PyTorch, TorchAudio, and PyTorch Lightning.
+Our code is based on PyTorch.
 Please install these required packages from their official sources.
 We include our versions below for reference, but other versions might also work.

 ```
 # Main packages for training
-pytorch=1.13.1
-cuda=11.6.2
-pytorch-lightning=1.8.1
-torchaudio=0.13.1

-# Other packages for obtaining pre-trained SSL
-fairseq=0.12.2
-transformers=4.24.0
+pytorch=2.0.1
+cuda=11.7
+torchaudio=2.0.1

 ```